bogdanvuk/rst/examples/paper/source/index.rst

 DT Memory Array
 ---------------

 This is the memory that holds the DT description.
-For each pipeline stage shown in :num:`Figure #fig-dt-classificator-bd`, there is one DT Memory array element that holds the description of all nodes on the corresponding DT level as shown in :num:`Figure #fig-dt-classificator-bd`.
+For each pipeline stage shown in :num:`Figure #fig-dt-classifier-bd`, there is one DT Memory array element that holds the description of all nodes on the corresponding DT level as shown in :num:`Figure #fig-dt-classifier-bd`.

 .. _fig-dt-mem-array-org: